EddieLavian/FinalProject-2B/README.md

 ### Welcome
-Welcome to our final project 2B - friendly soccer application that makes everyone feel part of the game. in this wiki you will be able to view all files regarding our final project at the Software Engineering program in JCE if you have any questions please contact us by e-mail, which is available at our user profile in github
+Our final project 2B - friendly soccer application that makes everyone feel part of the game.

+This wiki explain about our final project at the Software Engineering program in JCE(College of Engineering Jerusalem) and share our files and documents to all.

+Hope you will find that is a great project.

 ### Project Documents
 - [User Manual](https://github.com/Nir-Cohen/Bishvil/wiki/User-Manual)